Wilfrida-Were/website/index.md

 # 👋 About Me

-I’m Wilfrida Were, a Data Analytics Consultant experienced in:
+I’m Wilfrida Were, a Data Analytics Consultant.
+I turn complex data into simple, strategic decisions that help businesses increase revenue, reduce costs, and improve efficiency.
+By combining Data Analytics, Automation, and AI, I help companies optimize their **financial**, **customer**, and **operational** strategies.

+💡 How?
+By leveraging:

 🔹 SQL, Python, Power BI, Looker, Azure, Google BigQuery, Excel & Google Sheets